freesig/nuitrack-rs/README.md

 5. Then you should be able to build your project with `cargo build --release`.
 To test try `cargo run --release --example skeleton` with a camera attached.
 _Please open an issue if you get stuck on any step_

+__Orbtec Astra__
+I've only tested this with the Orbec Astra.
+To install the Orbtec SDK follow [these instructions.](https://astra-wiki.readthedocs.io/en/latest/installation.html)